networknt/light-doc/content/en/tutorial/hybrid/hello-world/test-service1.md

 reviewed: true
 ---

-In the previous step, we have [generated service1][] project.
+In the previous step, we have [generated a service1][] project.
 In this step, we are going to work with the service1 project in the IntelliJ IDEA.

 If you don't have IntelliJ community edition installed, please [install][] it, and it is free.
 You can use Eclipse as well if it is your preferred IDE.